akhil091/taskify-track-your-tasks/README.md

-# Task Management Application
+# Taskify : Track your tasks

-Welcome to the Task Management Application!
 This application allows users to create, update, and manage tasks within different columns, similar to Trello.
 Users can move tasks between columns using drag-and-drop functionality and log in via Google for a seamless experience.

 ## FrontEnd Deployed Link :- https://voosh-assignment-dusky.vercel.app/
 ## BackEnd Deployed Link :- https://voosh-assignment-4zan.onrender.com